What is Carer’s Leave?

 There are two steps to the application process:

-- Apply through the DSP by completing the (insert link) application form for Carer’s Benefit (pdf).
+- Apply through the DSP by completing the application form for Carer’s Benefit (pdf).
 The DSP will confirm that the person needs full-time care.
 Both the GP and your employer must fill out part of the form.
 The DSP will determine if the person needs full-time care and attention, following the advice of the GP and will also decide if you qualify for Carer’s Benefit.
-You are also entitled to appeal the decision of the DSP if they determine the person does not need full-time care.
+You are also entitled to appeal the decision of the DSP if the determine the person does not need full-time care.

 - Apply formally in writing to your employer at least 6 weeks before you plan to take carer’s leave.
-This notice may be waived in emergency situations; however, you should still give notice as soon as possible.
+This notice maybe waived in emergency situations; however, you should still give notice as soon as possible.

 Your application letter you must state: